OxideHosting/sharex-uploader/README.md

-# sharex-uploader
-Oxide Hosting ShareX Uploader
+# Oxide Hosting: ShareX Uploader
+All displayed code here is to not be modified or redistributed in any way.
+You can utilise the script by running the following command: curl -sL https://github.com/OxideHosting/sharex-uploader/releases/latest/download/pritunl-install.sh | bash